 Sachiko believes that math is as beautiful as music.
 However, to cultivate the ability to appreciate the beauty of math we need to learn the subject.
 She hopes that her classroom is filled with the joy of learning math.
 She takes on different roles as a math teacher, such as a TOC in private schools, a private tutor, a facilitator in workshops, and a classroom teacher.
 Sachiko has also earned her MMT (Master of Mathematics Teaching) from the University of Waterloo.

 Solmaz Khodaeifaal has a background in Atomic Applied Physics.
 Before coming to Canada, she worked as a mathematics and physics teacher in public and private high schools in Tehran.
-Since 2011 she has worked with an International Baccalaureate Organization for a Physics Diploma/Career-Related Program.
+Since 2011 she has worked with an International Baccalaureate Organization and its Diploma/Career-Related Program.
 Throughout her degree completion at the UBC, she was involved in a number of field-based projects and experiences in Education.
 Her focus is on student engagement and their achievement in high school.
 She is currently teaching mathematics for various levels, from elementary to high school.
 She strongly believes that learning occurs as a consequence of an individuals’ direct activities and personal experiences.
 She thrives in educational environments with students, teachers, instructors, facilitators, and educators.

 Teresa was hired as a Math teacher immediately after graduating from a Bachelor of Science with Major in Math, in the Philippines.
 After teaching for a year, she was granted a scholarship to finish a Master of Education with Major in Mathematics, which she completed in three years.
 After teaching for five years in the Philippines, she won the coveted ‘Teacher of the Year’ award from her school which was based on students and peer evaluation, teaching observations, extra-curricular involvement and a rigorous interview with a panel of distinguished educators.
 In 2005, and for the next three years, she found an opportunity to be a visitor teacher in South Carolina, during which she applied to immigrate to Canada to continue her passion for mathematics education teaching at several independent schools in BC.
 She is currently a Senior School Math teacher at an independent school in Delta.
 Her interest in mathematics stems from a high school teacher who said: “Do not let the numbers manipulate you, you must manipulate the numbers,” a quote she always shares with her students.